piogna/ng-token-auth/README.md

 ~~~

 ###auth:password-reset-confirm-success
-Broadcast when users arrive from links contained in password reset emails.
+Broadcast when users arrive from links contained in password reset userNames.
 This will be the signal for your app to prompt the user to reset their password.
 [Read more](#password-reset-flow).

 This event is broadcast by the [`$auth.validateUser`](#authvalidateuser) method.